WhimsyCreative/whimsy-framework/readme.txt

 The Whimsy Framework is a minimal theme ready for customization with lots of extras baked in.

-The Whimsy Framework is a minimal theme ready for customization with lots of extras baked in.

 ## Description
 The Whimsy Framework was built as an easy to customize foundation for child themes.